Bowling Pro Shop FAQ 3

 Here is the pro shop question for this article presented by a beginner bowler:

-A. Here is a list to follow which covers a general routine bowling ball maintenance schedule:
+Here is a list to follow which covers a general routine bowling ball maintenance schedule:1.

-2. Scuff and re-polish shiny bowling balls after 30 games of bowling.
+Scuff and re-polish shiny bowling balls after 30 games of bowling.3.

-3. Full resurface is needed and finger inserts should be replaced after 60 games of bowling.
+Full resurface is needed and finger inserts should be replaced after 60 games of bowling.4.

-4. Repeat steps 1-3 for the next interval of 60 games of bowling.
+Repeat steps 1-3 for the next interval of 60 games of bowling.5.

-5. To reduce oil absorption, clean your ball coverstock with a ball cleaner during and/or after each competitive session.
-Many ball cleaning substances are cleared for use by the USBC during competition.
+To reduce oil absorption, clean your ball coverstock with a ball cleaner beforeand/or after each competitive session.
+Many ball cleaning substances are cleared for use by the USBC before or after competition.6.

 It's always a good idea to develop a working relationship with your local pro shop professional so you can schedule surface maintenance as needed.